yasirms/elasticsearchcluster/README.md

 ```

 ### 2. Create a Statefull Set
 StatefulSet is the workload API object used to manage stateful applications.
 Manages the deployment and scaling of a set of Pods , and provides guarantees about the ordering and uniqueness of these Pods.
 Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
 These pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.
-It will manages states of sessions within Elastic Cluster.
+It will manage states of sessions within Elastic Cluster.

 The container is initialized with buzybox container image.
 Then Elasticsearch v6.8.1 is deployed.
 All the required environment variables for Elastic Data pods initialization are set.
 Necassary ports are exposed.
 VolumeClaim bind persistent storage(that was created in the last step) with the pod.